galvanizejs/prep-week3-project1/README.md

-# Week 3 - Project 1
+# Functions (Part 1)

-Use the Week 3 Lecture material on functions to assist you in completing this assignment.
+Use the lessons from class to assist you in completing this assignment.

 If you have any questions, please reach out to your classmates or instructor.